 - Flour hands, using a small ice cream scoop (about 1/4 cup) form dough into a 2-inch patties.
 Refrigerate for 30 minutes.
 (They'll stay together if they're chilled.)

-- Pre heat oven to 425 degrees.
-Add 1 Tablespoon oil to cast-iron skillet; set aside.
+- Add 1 Tablespoon oil to a cast-iron skillet.

 - When the oil is hot, place the patty in the skillet.
 Work in batches if necessary. don't crowd the pan.
 Cook until golden and crisp, about 4 minutes per side.